PastVu/pastvu/sql interface/README.md

 *This interface isn't obligatory for PastVu debugging or contributing*

  The interface is experimental for admin's views, data analysis and API's experiments.

+## Access to PostgreSQL
+Use user's crediatails of a special user, created by "postgres"(admin user) for accessing to PastVu's MongoDB and the database name of DB with created mongo_fdw.

+Recommended programs:
+1. psql (text and CLI only)
+2. pgadmin
+3. DBeaver
+4. QGIS (useful for geodata from PostGIS only)